nucleron/libremodbus/README.md

  * Support for master in ASCII mode.

 # Warning!!!
- * Modbus TCP master anad slave were not tested and may contain miltiple errors!
+ * Modbus TCP master and slave were not tested and may contain miltiple errors!
  * Multiple holding register write functions were not ested and may contain errors!